rsg98/homebridge-gpio-wpi2/README.md

 ***

-Supports triggering General Purpose Input Output (GPIO) pins on the Raspberry Pi.
+Provides general purpose input/output (GPIO) support for Homebridge running on a Raspberry Pi.

+Supports several modes for each pin:

+-  ``in`` - Read GPIO pin (digital), using epoll.
+-  ``out`` - Set a GPIO pin (digital)
+-  ``pwm`` - Use any PWM with a SYSFS driver to provide a dimmable light
+-  ``statesw`` - Combine and input and output pin to form a stateful programmable switch

-Uses wiringPi as a back end to give non-root access to GPIO.
+This plugin uses wiringPi as a back end to give non-root access to GPIO - so homebridge doesn't need to run as root.

 ## Requirements